webplatform/docs/tutorials/basic_svg_shapes/index.md

 <pre>&lt;rect x="10" y="10" width="30" height="30"/&gt;
 &lt;rect x="60" y="10" rx="10" ry="10" width="30" height="30"/&gt;</pre>

-    x
-    The x position of the top left corner of the rectangle. y
+* x: The x position of the top left corner of the rectangle.
-    The y position of the top left corner of the rectangle. width
+* y: The y position of the top left corner of the rectangle.
-    The width of the rectangle
+* width: The width of the rectangle
-    height
-    The height of the rectangle
+* height: The height of the rectangle
-    rx
-    The x radius of the corners of the rectangle ry
+* rx: The x radius of the corners of the rectangle
-    The y radius of the corners of the rectangle
+* ry: The y radius of the corners of the rectangle

 === Circle ===